Bunmi10/Challenge2sep20/README.md

 ##### Challenge2sep20
 What was the challenge
-To run a flask application in a Docker container
+To run a flask application in a Docker container and an sql and for both of them to communicate

 How I expected the challenge to go.